kelleyvanevert/adventofcode2022/readme.md

   After that, I went to Reddit for the first time, to check what other people did, and it indeed turns out that you have to get quite creative to solve today's challenge in a performant way.
 Lots of mathematical and programmatic tricks that I would never have thought of!
 It seems I'm gonna have to up my game for the second half of the calendar! :P

   Haha, oh and later, I used `rayon` for the first time, to parallelize the brute-force search.
 So easy to add, and it takes the time down from ±11s to ±2.5s on my machine (8 cores).

+- **Days 16 and 17.**

+  Both days 16 and 17 were very hard!
+Day 16 was the first I didn't solve on the day itself, and I haven't been able to solve the bonus parts of both days yet :P

+  Day 16 seems to require an exhaustive search, at least naively.
+Which I've implemented, possible not optimally, and it took my machine about 30 minutes to solve.
+But definitely I won't be able to solve the bonus part this way.
+Later, I got the idea to simplify the tunnel network a bit, removing the zero-flow-rate valves (except for the starting point `AA`).
+This reduces the time from 30 min to 20 min, which isn't a meaningful improvement, but, I think I might be on to something with the simplification of the network.
+Maybe with some extra thinking, I can replace the search algorithm with an algorithm that simplifies/contracts the network step-wise, until it ends up with a single node, or something.
+This would mean linear (or maybe log) time, instead of combinatorial.

+  Day 17 seemed to just be a simple simulation, but then too, the bonus is intractable, so there must be some way to phrase it differently, that I haven't though of yet.

+- **Day 18.**

+  Pfew, here again is at least something I can solve without too much effort :P Although the bonus part did challenge my algorithmic thinking, and it took a few takes (due to conceptual mistakes) to get it right.

+  Fun!

+  Is it optimal tho?
+Probably not..